leonardoFiedler/brazil-football-datalake/README.md

 make start
 ```

 Once all services are running, you can access Airflow through your browser and execute the DAGs.
-To run the DBT models, simply execute make run in your terminal.

 ## 3. Docs